Kong/docs.konghq.com/app/konnect/updates.md

 ## July 2024

 **Multi-portal**
 : {{site.konnect_short_name}} now supports multiple Dev Portals.
-This allows you to better segment your customers, brands, and API Product experiences.
-For more information, see [Create Dev Portal](/konnect/dev-portal/create-dev-portal)
+Users can create multiple Dev Portals with the same functionality to better segment their customers, brands, and API product experiences.
+For more information, see [Create Dev Portal](/konnect/dev-portal/create-dev-portal).

 ## May 2024